 If you are eligible for Medicare, you also are eligible for Medigap, which can help you to handle some of the costs that come with Original Medicare like copayments and deductibles.

 Medicare Plans in Georgia

 Original Medicare is available to all Georgia residents who qualify since it is a federal program.

 Original Medicare includes Parts A and B, which cover inpatient and outpatient care.

 There are also a solid number of Medicare Advantage options for Georgia’s nearly 1.8 million beneficiaries.
-There are 149 plans available with an average monthly premium of $14.84.
+There are 166 plans available in 2023, with an average monthly premium of $14.37.
 Ten of those plans include newer benefits like rewards programs and wellness and health care planning.
 A couple of those plans also offer hospice benefits.

 Another option available to Georgia residents is a Medigap plan, which is meant to be paired with Original Medicare.
 Medigap offers a way for you to handle your health costs, helping to pay the deductibles, copayments and coinsurance that comes with Original Medicare.

 How To Apply for Medicare in Georgia